Freedomland U.S.A.: 1963 season

 The 1963 season started on April 21 of that year, at which point it was open weekends only until that June.
 Admission had been reduced to one dollar.
 By that time, the themes of the amusements and events had little to do with history in general, let alone American history.
 The events advertised at the park included a children's zoo, puppet shows, DJ shows, clown performances, and circus parades.
 The Meteor single-rail coaster, bumper cars, side shows, a wax display, and a reconstructed carousel from the Dentzel Carousel Company were also added during the 1963 season.
 As Webb and Knapp's financial troubles increased in the 1960s, the firm placed the site of the proposed Freedomland Inn for sale at an auction in July 1963, with a minimum asking price of $2 million.
 The site, covering 500000 ft2, did not garner any bids.
 Zeckendorf also sold off adjacent plots of land.
 The park closed for the season on September 29, 1963.

 In total, Freedomland earned a combined $3 million from admissions during the 1962 and 1963 seasons.
-However, Freedomland still had a large amount of debt.
-Webb and Knapp faced serious financial troubles of its own, in part because of declining revenues from its hotels, prompting the firm to write off its entire investment in Freedomland in 1963.
+Freedomland still had a large amount of debt, and Webb and Knapp faced serious financial troubles of its own, prompting the firm to write off its entire investment in Freedomland in 1963.
 The company also sought to sell its lease of the land.
 That December, Zeckendorf obtained a $25 million mortgage loan from a pension fund of the Teamsters Union.
-Zeckendorf secured the loan by giving the Teamsters Union his lease of the park's 149 acre site, an adjacent 258 acre plot in Baychester, and a development in Dunedin Beach, Florida.
-This resolved the park's short-term debt.
+Zeckendorf secured the loan by giving the Teamsters Union his lease of the park's 149 acre site, among other sites; this resolved the park's short-term debt.
 Zeckendorf was also considering ways to keep Freedomland open year-round, proposing ideas such as a ski slope, a horse-racing track, a bowling alley, and a series of Christmas events.
+In advance of the 1964 season, the park's operators added a haunted castle attraction.